 Collins English Dictionary defines “purpose” as “the reason for which anything is done, created, or exists; a fixed design, outcome, or idea that is the object of an action or other effort; fixed intention in doing something.”

 God is a God of purpose.
 He does nothing without a specific purpose or fixed intention.
 Your birth was neither a mistake nor a mishap, notwithstanding your birth circumstances.

 You are not a biological accident or a mishap but a purpose product!

 God created you on purpose, with a purpose, and for a purpose.
 God has a glorious purpose or fixed intention for creating and saving you.

 Paul clearly states this truth in his epistle.

-10 For we are God’s own handiwork, created in Christ Jesus for good works which He has pre-destined us to practise.
-(WNT).
+10 For we are God’s own handiwork, created in Christ Jesus for good works which He has pre-destined us to practice.

 God deliberately or intentionally created you in Christ for good purposes.
-You are predestined by God to accomplish something good, great and definite on earth.
-It is simply a tragedy to live without any bearing, relation or reference to God’s purpose for your life.
+God predestines you to accomplish something good, great, and definite.
+Living without bearing, relation, or reference to God’s purpose for your life is simply a tragedy.

-The purpose of this piece is to aptly present to you some basic or fundamental truths about your God-ordained purpose which are very crucial to discovering, pursuing and accomplishing your purpose in life.
+The purpose of this piece is to aptly present to you some fundamental truths about your God-ordained purpose, which are crucial to discovering, pursuing, and accomplishing your purpose in life.